dh-tech/wg-education-training/markdown-to-pdf/README.md

 ## Creating a PDF

-- Exchange the markdown header of the lesson with a header like this:
+- Exchange the markdown header of the lesson with a header like this (make sure colons are used and the correct beginning/end separators):
 ```
 ---
 title: "Git & GitHub"